Identification, Images, & Information

 Biography:

-I manage the American Museum of Natural History Bee Database Project.
-Specimen records from this project are displayed on maps at www.discoverlife.org together with bee records from other institutions such as the University of Kansas and USGS along with GBIF records.
-As of June 2009 we have full label data available on maps for more than 83,000 of the ca. 400,000 AMNH bee specimens (these are in the AMNH_BEE [singular] database).
-More than 86,000 literature records also appear on these maps (these are in the AMNH_BEES [plural] database).
+In 2005 I initiated and subsequently managed the American Museum of Natural History Bee Database Project.
+Specimen records from this project are displayed on maps at www.discoverlife.org together with bee records from other institutions including GBIF records.
+As of June 2013 full label data are available on maps for more than 238,000 of the ca. 500,000 AMNH bee specimens representing more than 5000 identified species.
+More than 100,000 literature records for world Apoidea also appear on these maps (as the AMNH_BEES [plural] database; specimen records are in the AMNH_BEE [singular] database).

-Maps based on literature and/or specimen data are now available for most of the world's 19,000+ valid and nominally valid bee species.
-These have reviewed as part of recently completed ITIS-led World Bee Checklist.
-Names of these valid bee species (and selected apoid wasps) are searchable in my "Apoidea species" guide here:
+Maps based on literature records and, for most well known species, georeferenced specimen data, are available for most of the world's ca. 20,000 valid and nominally valid bee species.
+These were reviewed as part of ITIS-led World Bee Checklist, now being updated.
+Names of these valid bee species are searchable in the "Discover Life Bee species guide and world checklist (Hymenoptera: Apoidea: Anthophila)" by John S. Ascher and John Pickering:

-Maps should be rather complete at the state and provincial level for the USA, Mexico, and Canada.
+Literature records for bees displaying on maps should include all published or otherwise accessible records at the state and provincial level for the USA, Mexico, and Canada (and elsewhere).
+Please let me know of any omissions and corrections.
 Maps can be generated by clicking "Global Mapper" to the right of the small world map icon in the Links section of each genus and species page.
 These can then be modified in various ways using the "Make Map" feature.
 By clicking on individual dots on the map you can view details for each record.

-I maintain a taxonomic and distributional database for world bees, including records from both published and unpublished sources, and these are the basis for the literature records displayed on the maps.
-State-level records are also incorporated in the bee identification guides developed by Sam Droege and colleagues.
-Distributional data for the USA were compiled in collaboration with many colleagues, especially Sam Droege (primarily eastern USA) and Terry Griswold (primarily western USA), who each generously shared hundreds of new state records for bee species.
+A taxonomic and distributional database for world bees and North American apoid wasps, including records from both published and unpublished sources, is the basis for the literature records displayed on the maps.
+State-level records for bees are also incorporated in the bee identification guides developed by Sam Droege and colleagues.
+Distributional data for North American bees were compiled in collaboration with many colleagues, especially Sam Droege (primarily eastern USA) and Terry Griswold (primarily western USA), who each generously shared hundreds of new state records for bee species.

 My research interests include the taxonomy, biogeography, identification, and phylogeny of all Apoidea, including apoid (=sphecid) wasps in addition to bees.